-As a land-based remote sensing technology, HFRs are able to continuously monitor the coastal ocean response to extreme events without the need to be deployed at sea under severe metocean conditions, thus avoiding the risk to be faced by other observing platforms (i.e. research vessels, ferry boxes or even autonomous instruments).
-Moreover, HFRs are also unaffected by cloud coverage, which is usually associated with extreme storms and that prevent the ocean color satellites and infrared radiometers to infer and further observe the Chl-a concentration and the SST, which are generally being used as proxies of surface circulation.
-In addition, it is worth highlighting that under severe weather phenomena, near-real time met-ocean information gains value since it is essential to avoid risky situations and to support the emergency response at sea.
-The resilience of HFRs under unfavorable weather conditions, has allowed us to monitor and deeply investigate the impacts of intense wind episodes, severe river freshwater discharges and record-breaking storms as well as to observe the weakening or even the reversal of main surface currents and jet streams (Sect.
+As a land-based remote sensing technology, HFRs are able to continuously monitor the coastal ocean response to extreme events without the need to be deployed at sea under severe met-ocean conditions, thus avoiding the risk faced by other observing platforms (i.e., research vessels, ferry boxes or even autonomous instruments).
+Moreover, HFRs are also unaffected by cloud coverage, which is usually associated with extreme storms and prevents ocean color satellites and infrared radiometers from inferring and further observing the Chl a concentration and the SST, which are generally used as proxies for surface circulation.
+In addition, it is worth highlighting that under severe weather phenomena, near-real-time met-ocean information gains value since it is essential to avoid risky situations and to support emergency response at sea.
+The resilience of HFRs under unfavorable weather conditions has allowed us to monitor and deeply investigate the impacts of intense wind episodes, severe river freshwater discharges and record-breaking storms as well as to observe the weakening or even the reversal of main surface currents and jet streams (Sect.
 2.2.1).
-Furthermore, being demonstrated that tsunami signature, irrespective of its origin (i.e. seismic or atmospheric), could be clearly seen in the HFR radial currents, it opens up the possibility of using them as a useful complement to other warning systems in places where those are either not available or non-effective (Sect.
+Furthermore, as it has been demonstrated that tsunami signature, irrespective of its origin (i.e., seismic or atmospheric), can be clearly seen in HFR radial currents, this opens up the possibility of using them as a useful complement to other warning systems in places where those are either not available or non-effective (Sect.
 2.2.2).
-Nevertheless, despite the existing risk from tsunamis and the frequent occurrence of meteotsunamis in particular coastal areas of the Mediterranean Sea, there has not been installed any HFR tsunami alert system in this region.
-Facing a growing interest in these HFR new capabilities, several threats must be previously addressed: (i) the installation of new systems to monitor the most probable source areas and (ii) the extension of the range by using lower operational frequencies in the Mediterranean Sea to be able to detect the tsunami-induced currents far offshore, to offer early warning.
+Nevertheless, despite the existing risk from tsunamis and the frequent occurrence of meteotsunamis in particular coastal areas of the Mediterranean Sea, no HFR tsunami alert system has been installed in this region.
+Facing a growing interest in these HFR new capabilities, several threats must be addressed: (i) the installation of new systems to monitor the most probable source areas and (ii) the extension of the range by using lower operational frequencies in the Mediterranean Sea to be able to detect tsunami-induced currents far offshore to offer early warning.

-The recognized capabilities of the continuous HFR observations to analyze the transport properties of the surface flow and to detect and track surface eddies down to submesoscale (Sect.
-2.3.2), have allowed us: (i) to understand the phytoplankton distribution and to identify different local retention scenarios (Sect.
-2.3.1) as well as (ii) to investigate the role played by the characteristic mesoscale variability and eddy generation in the transport of biomass, pollutants and in the recruitment and abundance of small pelagic species in the Mediterranean coastal waters (Sect.
+The recognized capabilities of continuous HFR observations to analyze the transport properties of the surface flow and to detect and track surface eddies down to sub-mesoscale (Sect.
+2.3.2) have allowed us (i) to understand the phytoplankton distribution and to identify different local retention scenarios (Sect.
+2.3.1) as well as (ii) to investigate the role played by the characteristic mesoscale variability and eddy generation in the transport of biomass and pollutants as well as in the recruitment and abundance of small pelagic species in the Mediterranean coastal waters (Sect.
 2.3.3).
-These practical applications have fostered the use of HFR data in supporting the coastal zone management (CZM) and assessing the variability in the dynamics of marine ecosystems, becoming a valuable asset for contributing in the achievement of the Good Environmental Status (GES) of the Mediterranean waters.
-However, it has been found that the number of detected eddies depend on the HFR data availability, highlighting the need to combine the HFR data with numerical model outputs aiming to bridge the spatio-temporal gap of the observed data and to improve the reliability of the simulations.
-It should also be noted that the HFR limited coverage reduces the potential of the larger scale applications and connectivity studies, thus requiring their integration with other in-situ and satellite observations as well as models, which in turn will benefit from the future expansion of the HFR network.
+These practical applications have fostered the use of HFR data in supporting coastal zone management (CZM) and assessing the variability in the dynamics of marine ecosystems, becoming a valuable asset for contributing to the achievement of Good Environmental Status (GES) of the Mediterranean waters.
+However, it has been found that the number of detected eddies depends on the HFR data availability, highlighting the need to combine HFR data with numerical model outputs to bridge the spatiotemporal gap of the observed data and to